 Peck researches stories the same way he tells them: “You have to see the humor and absurdities in things,” he said.

-This article appears in the May 8, 2012, edition of National Journal Daily.
+This article appears in the May 8, 2012 edition of NJ Daily.